-Nynrin have been reported as one of several Wilms Tumor (WT) predisposition genes (Mahamdallie et al., 2019).
-Little is known about the Nynrin gene, but it is believed to be play a role in microRNA processing and endoribonuclease activity (Turner et al., 2021; Peng and Yi Luo., 2018).
+Nynrin is one of several Wilms Tumor (WT) predisposition genes (Mahamdallie et al., 2019).
+Little is known about the Nynrin gene, but it is believed to play a role in microRNA processing and endoribonuclease activity (Turner et al., 2021; Peng and Yi Luo., 2018).
 This gene was differentially transcribed in our transcriptome dataset associated with cluster 1 (Fig. 5C).
-WMISH analysis reveal high expression levels in ventral domains in the anterior region of the trunk which extend to more dorsal regions (from somite 11) in posterior domains of the trunk (Fig. 6J, K) Cross sections demonstrate high levels of expression (confirmed in the transcriptome dataset) in the lateral plate mesoderm in both, the somatopleura and the splanchnopleura, along the entire axis (Fig. 6L,M).
-While no expression was observed in the budding nephric duct (nd) or the nephric mesenchyme at the level of the pronephros (Fig. 6L), from somite 11 and posteriorly, the mesonephros region, Nynrin is expressed in the ventral part of the somite and in a robust manner in the venrto-lateral domain.
-This expression pattern raise the question of its role in the regulation and formation of the mesonephros and the distinction between the two embryonic kidneys and the somitic contribution to the nephric duct.
+WMISH analysis revealed high expression levels in ventral domains in the anterior region of the trunk which extends to more dorsal regions (from somite 11) in posterior domains of the trunk (Fig. 6J, K) Cross sections demonstrate high levels of expression (confirmed in the transcriptome dataset) in the lateral plate mesoderm in both the somatopleura and the splanchnopleura along the entire axis (Fig. 6L,M).
+No expression was observed in the budding nephric duct (nd) or the nephric mesenchyme at the level of the pronephros (Fig. 6L) from somite 11 and posteriorly, the mesonephros region.
+But Nynrin was expressed in the ventral part of the somite and in a robust manner in the venrto-lateral domain.
+This expression pattern raises the question of its role in the regulation and formation of the mesonephros and the distinction between the two embryonic kidneys and the somitic contribution to the nephric duct.

-CDH6 is a member of the cell surface proteins of the cadherin family playing a role in cell-cell interactions.
-CDH6 was previously shown in zebrafish to be expressed and to have a role in pronephros development in both, glomeruli/tubules and nephric duct formation (Kubota et al., 2007).
-In our transcriptome dataset this gene was differentially transcribed in high levels in both anterior and posterior regions and was associated to cluster 2 (Fig. 5C).
-WMISH reveal strong expression in the dorsal neural tube and ventral domains (Fig. 6N,O).
-Cross sections through the pronephros territory demonstrate expression in the dorsal neural tube and both, the nephric duct and the nephric mesenchyme (Fig. 6P).
-This is in particular interesting since this gene is the only so far examined in this validation analysis which exhibit expression in both domains, the nephric duct and the nephric mesenchyme which will give rise to the glomeruli and tubules.
+CDH6 is a member of the cadherin family of cell surface proteins that play a role in cell-cell interactions.
+CDH6 was shown in zebrafish to be expressed and to have a role in pronephros development in both glomeruli/tubules and nephric duct formation (Kubota et al., 2007).
+In our transcriptome dataset this gene was differentially transcribed at high levels in anterior and posterior regions and was associated with cluster 2 (Fig. 5C).
+WMISH revealed strong expression in the dorsal neural tube and ventral domains (Fig. 6N,O).
+Cross sections through the pronephros territory demonstrated expression in the dorsal neural tube and both the nephric duct and the nephric mesenchyme (Fig. 6P).
+This is particularly interesting because this is the only gene examined so far in this validation analysis that exhibits expression in both domains, the nephric duct and the nephric mesenchyme, which will give rise to the glomeruli and tubules.